 Once a male attracts a female, they stay together in the male’s established territories.
 Both males and females also equally share incubation and feeding duties.

 4. Male and female rose-breasted grosbeaks build nests together

 Males and females work together to choose a nest site and build the nest.
 Nest building can last 4 to 9 days from dawn to dusk.
 They’ll use various materials, including twigs, grasses, weed stems, coarse sticks, hair, straw, rootlets, and decayed twigs.

 Sometimes their nests are so thinly constructed and flimsy-looking that you can see the outline of the eggs through it.
 It’s believed their use of forked twigs is what helps hold the nest together.

 The 1 to 5 eggs they lay per clutch are blue to pale green with purplish or reddish-brown speckles.
 Eggs are around 1-inch long and 0.6 to 0.8 inches wide, with an incubation period of 11 to 14 days.

 7. Rose-breasted grosbeaks sound like woodpeckers and robins

-These birds make a sharp pick or pink sound that resembles a woodpecker call.
+These birds make a sharp pick sound that resembles a woodpecker call.
 They also have a mellow warbling that sounds like a sweeter version of the American robin’s song.